TEALSK12/apcsa-public/curriculum/Unit5/Lesson-502.md

    }
    ```
    - See CS Awesome [Lesson 5.6: Writing Methods Class Lesson Plan]
-   - Slides [Writing Methods] can be used to review this topic
+   - The slide deck for this lesson and Using the enhanced for and array algorithms are located on [Dr. Long Nguyen] GitHub at [Writing Methods] and can be used to review this topic
    - Have students navigate to CS Awesome [5.6.
 Writing Methods] and complete Activity 1-4

 6. Since we know that all instances of our Pokémon class will have initial values to their stats, we